Craft Fix

 All motifs use the same hook size, but please see individual motif patterns linked below for yarn & any additional supplies needed for each design you want to include.

-Choose & crochet your motifs
+Choose your Motifs

 1. Spider web (easiest)